Digital current loop interface

 For serial communications, a current loop is a communication interface that uses current instead of voltage for signaling.
 Current loops can be used over moderately long distances (tens of kilometres), and can be interfaced with optically isolated links.

 There are a variety of such systems, but one based on a 20 mA current level was used by the Teletype Model 33 and was particularly common on minicomputers and early microcomputer which used these as computer terminals.
 As a result, most computer terminals also supported this standard into the 1980s.

 History

-Long before the RS-232 standard, current loops were used to send digital data in serial form for teleprinters.
+Long before RS-232 was made a recommended standard in 1960, current loops were used to send digital data in serial form for teleprinters.
 More than two teleprinters could be connected on a single circuit allowing a simple form of networking.
 Older teleprinters used a 60 mA current loop.
 Later machines, such as the Teletype Model 33, operated on a lower 20 mA current level and most early minicomputers featured a 20 mA current loop interface, with an RS-232 port generally available as a more expensive option.
 The original IBM PC serial port card had provisions for a 20 mA current loop.